sammi-turner/OCaml-Examples/README.md

 ## Ignore build progress

-To prevent meaningless build progress reports from being printed, create a global dune config file.
+To prevent meaningless progress reports from being printed before your programs run, create a global dune config file.

 On unix systems, this will be located at